It’s not just who lived in your house before you that’s fascinating. It is also what was happening around them during their lives.

 Men from all the surrounding villages joined up in the forest of Bellebranche, about 5 km from Moulin de la Roche.
 The town of Sablé suddenly found itself in a perilous position as it had sent all its men to protect Angers.
 The council called for help from Le Mans, the préfecture, county town of the Sarthe.
 But relief turned to horror when the militia arrived from Le Mans – it was the same band of thugs who had been repelled from the town the previous year.
 No sooner did these soldiers arrive in Sablé but they turned on the townspeople and started burning the place down, starting with the chateau.
 Eventually 700 National Guards arrived from Chateau-du-Loir and restored order, rounding up the rebels from Auvers and the other villages from their hiding places in the forest and imprisoning them in the town’s prison – and when that became too full, in the school.
 The ring-leader, Father Daugré, a priest from the village of Souvigné just down the road from here, was beheaded in the town square.

 The Vendéen uprising was quelled and with their homeland having been ravaged by the victorious Republican army, 80,000 refugees, men women and children, straggled northwards to try and find new places to settle in Normandy and Brittany.
 But their attempts were unsuccessful and on 27th November 1793 they returned through Sablé on their way back to the Vendée.
-The Republican forces massacred many of the Vendéens as they tried to make their way towards the Loire and their former homes.
+The Republican forces massacred thousands of the Vendéens as they tried to make their way towards the Loire and their former homes.

 Over the next few months a whole new civil uprising, known as the Chouannerie, started in Sablé as new persecutions, denunciations and imprisonments lead to all commerce breaking down in the town.
 Vendéen stragglers joined forces with deserters from the Republican army and Royalist sympathisers from the villages around Sablé and began a campaign of terror in revenge for the massacre of their compatriots.
 They lived in the forests surrounding the town and emerged to attack travellers and even villages.
 In Asnières-sur-Vègre, 13 km away from the mill, they dragged families from their beds and murdered 7 of them and left many others wounded.
 Tensions rose and on the night of the 29th/30th November all carts and other vehicles in the area were sabotaged to prevent grain getting to Sablé, causing famine in the town.
 Food was rationed to 750g per person, per day, for rich and poor alike.
 After several days without bread, Sablé sent out military expeditions into the countryside and seized grain and flour from farms and mills.
 Auvers was particulary targeted as being the richest and most hostile royalist village.
 Le Moulin de la Roche would have been a prime target.